-- our belief that the Phase IIb lupus nephritis AURA- LV ("AURA") clinical trial had positive results; - our belief that we have sufficient cash resources to adequately fund operations through Phase III lupus nephritis ("AURORA") clinical trial results and regulatory submission; - our belief that confirmatory data generated from the single AURORA clinical trial and the recently completed AURA clinical trial should support regulatory submissions in the United States, Europe and Japan and the timing of such, including the New Drug Application ("NDA") submission in the United States; - our belief that granted formulation patents regarding the delivery of voclosporin to the ocular surface for conditions such as dry eye have the potential to be of therapeutic value; - our plans and expectations and the timing of commencement, enrollment, completion and release of results of clinical trials; - our current forecast for the cost of the AURORA clinical trial and the continuation study: - our intention to seek regulatory approvals in the United States, Europe and Japan for voclosporin and anticipated timing of receiving approval; - our intention to demonstrate that voclosporin possesses pharmacologic properties with the potential to demonstrate best-in-class differentiation with first-in-class status for the treatment of lupus nephritis ("LN") outside of Japan; - our belief in voclosporin being potentially a best-in-class CNI (as defined below) with robust intellectual property exclusivity and the benefits over existing commercially available CNIs; - our belief that voclosporin has further potential to be effectively used across a range of therapeutic autoimmune areas including focal segmental glomerulosclerosis ("FSGS"), and keratoconjunctivitis sicca ("Dry Eye Syndrome" or "DES"); - our intention to initiate a Phase II clinical trial for voclosporin in FSGS patients and the timing for commencement and for data availability for the same: - our intention to commence a Phase IIa tolerability study of voclosporin ophthalmic solution ("VOS") and the timing for commencement and for data availability for the same; - statements concerning the anticipated commercial potential of voclosporin for the treatment of LN, FSGS and DFS: - our belief that the expansion of the renal franchise could create significant value for shareholders; - our intention to use the net proceeds from financings for various purposes; - our belief that our current financial resources are sufficient to fund existing programs, the new indication expansion and new product development work and supporting operations into 2020;
+- our belief that the Phase IIb lupus nephritis AURA- LV ("AURA") clinical trial had positive - our belief that the totality of data from both the AURORA and AURA clinical trials can potentially serve as the basis for a New Drug Application ("NDA") submission with the U.S. Food and Drug Administration ("FDA") following a successful completion of the AURORA clinical trial; - our belief that granted formulation patents regarding the delivery of voclosporin to the ocular surface for conditions such as dry eye have the potential to be of therapeutic value; - our plans and expectations and the timing of commencement, enrollment, completion and release of results of clinical trials; - our current forecast for the cost of the AURORA clinical trial and the extension study; - our intention to demonstrate that voclosporin possesses pharmacologic properties with the potential to demonstrate best-in-class differentiation with first-in-class status for the treatment of lupus nephritis ("LN") outside of Japan; - our belief in voclosporin being potentially a best-in-class CNI (as defined below) with robust intellectual property exclusivity and the benefits over existing commercially available CNIs; - our belief that voclosporin has further potential to be effectively used across a range of therapeutic autoimmune areas including focal segmental glomerulosclerosis ("FSGS"), and keratoconjunctivitis sicca ("Dry Eye Syndrome" or "DES"); - · the timing for completion of enrollment and for data availability for our Phase II clinical trial for voclosporin in FSGS patients; - the timing for completion of enrollment and for data availability for our Phase II tolerability study of voclosporin ophthalmic solution ("VOS"): - statements concerning the anticipated commercial potential of voclosporin for the treatment of LN, FSGS and DES: - our belief that the expansion of the renal franchise could create significant value for shareholders: - our intention to use the net proceeds from financings for various purposes; - our belief that our current financial resources are sufficient to fund our existing LN program including the AURORA trial and the NDA submission to the FDA, conduct Phase II trials for FSGS and DES and fund operations into 2020; - our plans to generate future revenues from products licensed to pharmaceutical and biotechnology companies; - statements concerning partnership activities and health regulatory discussions; - statements concerning the potential market for - our ability to take advantage of financing opportunities if and when needed; - · our belief that VOS has the potential to compete in the multi-billion-dollar human prescription dry eye market;

-- our plans to generate future revenues from products licensed to pharmaceutical and biotechnology companies; - statements concerning partnership activities and health regulatory discussions: - statements concerning the potential market for voclosporin; - our ability to take advantage of financing opportunities if and when needed; - our belief that VOS has the potential to compete in the multi-billion-dollar human prescription dry eye market; - our intention to seek additional corporate alliances and collaborative agreements to support the commercialization and development of our product; - our strategy to become a global biopharmaceutical company; - our plan to do a 104-week blinded continuation study: - our plan to conduct a confirmatory drug-drug interaction study ("DDI Study"): - · our plan to study with pediatric patients; and - our plans to expand our voclosporin renal franchise to include FSGS and minimal change disease ("MCD").
+- our intention to seek additional corporate alliances and collaborative agreements to support the commercialization and development of our product; - our strategy to become a global biopharmaceutical company: - our plan to conduct a confirmatory drug-drug interaction study ("DDI Study"); and - our plan to conduct a study with pediatric patients.